AvatarMAV: Fast 3D Head Avatar Reconstruction Using Motion-Aware Neural Voxels: Related Works

 \section{Related Works}

 \textbf{Portrait Video Synthesis.} In the past period of time, a large number of portrait video synthesis methods have been proposed.
-The earliest approaches~\cite{weise2011realtime, thies2015real, vlasic2005face, thies2016face2face, li2012data} track to reconstruct textured face mesh with expressions and then re-render it to synthesis portrait images with desired expressions.
-Areas such as mouth, hair and background need to be blended later.
-Such methods heavily rely on accurate tracking methods, high-quality reconstructed mesh models, and photo-realistic rendering techniques, etc, which severely limits the broad applications.
+The earliest approaches~\cite{weise2011realtime, thies2015real, vlasic2005face, thies2016face2face, li2012a} track to reconstruct textured face mesh with expressions and then re-render it to synthesize portrait images with desired expressions.
+Such methods heavily rely on accurate tracking methods and high-quality reconstructed mesh models etc, which severely limits the broad applications.
 Warping-based methods~\cite{wiles2018x2face, avebuch2017bringing, nirkin2019fsgan, siarohin2019first, geng2018warp, yin2022styleheat} model the 2D motion flow map as a common representation for expression transfer, but fail to deal with extreme head poses or expressions.
 Some recent approaches~\cite{drobyshev2022megaportraits, wang2021one} lift the 2D motion flow map into 3D space to overcome such artifacts to a certain extent.
-Based on the widely-used facial parametric models~\cite{gerig2018morphable, li2017learning}, template-based methods~\cite{koujan2020head2head, doukas2021head2head++, kim2018deep, doukas2021headgan} that combine face template and neural rendering has gradually become the mainstream.
+Based on the widely-used facial parametric models~\cite{blanz1999a, gerig2018morphable, li2017learning, wang2022faceverse}, template-based methods~\cite{thies2019deferred, koujan2020head2head, doukas2020head2head++, kim2018deep, doukas2021headgan, buehler2021varitex, wang2023styleavatar} that combine face template and neural rendering has gradually become the mainstream.
 These methods first render coarse images using face templates with controllable expression and pose coefficients, and then utilize convolutional neural networks to generate mouths, hair and rich details to synthesize high-quality portrait images.
-Other similar methods~\cite{zakharov2019few, chen2020puppeteergan} propose to use semantic maps or landmarks for coarse-level representation instead of face models.
+Other similar methods~\cite{zakharov2019few, chen2020puppeteergan} use semantic maps or landmarks for coarse-level representation to replace face models.